Here in this article you learn about the differences in Seiko progressive lenses and get a recommendation when to choose which lens design.

 |Indoor 100/200||start at 360€|

-These prices are not set into stone they could vary heavily depending on the store you buy.
+These prices are not set in stone they could vary heavily depending on the store you buy.
 The question really is: do you get the best vision out of the technology if your prescription was measured in like five minutes and the centration was done before the frame was even adjusted for you?
 I highly doubt it.

 Now you have read about the different lens models coatings and prizes.
 There is just one point we should mention here.
 And that sensitivity to brightness.
 If you are stressed about the sun’s glare at times you should know about the following options in tints to your progressive lenses.